ceeoinnovations/hackathon-template/README.md

 3. Replace placeholder text with your data in the `about`sheet
 * `website`: get your website link once setting up GitHub
 * `form`: copy and past your newly created form link
 4. Open the form.
 In the top left under `Responses`, click `Summary`.
-In the top right, click More and `Select response destinatio`n.
+In the top right, click More and `Select response destination`.
 Choose an option of `Select existing spreadsheet`.
 Choose from your existing `projects` spreadsheets to store responses

 ## GitHub Setup ##
 1. Get invited as a member of [CEEO Innovations](https://github.com/ceeoinnovations) repository